Land reform in Zimbabwe: Tobacco

 Land reform caused a collapse in Zimbabwe's tobacco crop, its main agricultural export.
 In 2001, Zimbabwe was the world's sixth-largest producer of tobacco, behind only China, Brazil, India, the United States and Indonesia.
 By 2008, tobacco production had collapsed to 48 million kg, just 21% of the amount grown in 2000 and smaller than the crop grown in 1950.

-In 2005, the contract system was introduced into Zimbabwe.
-International tobacco companies contracted with small-scale subsistence farmers to buy their crop.
-In return, the farmers received agricultural inputs such as seeds and fertiliser, as well as advice and supervision.

-A decisive role in the recovery was played by China National Tobacco Corporation, which in 2005 established its subsidiary Tian Ze Tobacco Company in Zimbabwe.
-Backed by state loans and access to the vast Chinese market, Tian Ze introduced large-scale contract farming, provided farmers with low-interest financing, inputs, and technical support, and purchased tobacco at higher prices than competitors.
-By the 2020s, Tian Ze accounted for a dominant share of Zimbabwe’s tobacco exports, with China purchasing about 40% of the country’s annual crop.
+A decisive role in the recovery was played by China National Tobacco Corporation, which established its subsidiary Tian Ze Tobacco Company in Zimbabwe in 2004 at the invitation of the Zimbabwean government.
+Following a high-level Chinese delegation's visit to explore investment opportunities, Tian Ze registered as a tobacco merchant and began introducing contract farming backed by state financing and access to the Chinese market.
+The company provided farmers with inputs, technical support, and purchased tobacco at competitive prices.
+International tobacco companies also contracted with small-scale farmers, providing seeds, fertiliser, and supervision.
+Tian Ze initially focused on large-scale farmers but expanded through partnerships with local merchants to reach over 12,000 smallholders by 2014.
+During the 2020s, Tian Ze held a dominant share of the export market, with China purchasing about 40% of the country's annual crop.

 Production revived as small-scale farmers gained experience under this model.
 In 2025 Zimbabwe achieved a historic milestone by surpassing 300 million kilograms of tobacco sold for the first time, generating over one billion US dollars in export revenues.